 Use the name and information of the 501(c)(3) that is sponsoring your youth-led project to apply.
 You will also be asked to include the executive officer contact information for that organization (such as an Executive Director or CEO).
 If a school is sponsoring your project, please indicate your principal as the executive officer.
 User information should belong to the youth lead for the project; there will be an opportunity to provide the adult lead contact information later in the application.

 Once logged in, click "Apply" and then click on "GABY Grants"

-For questions in regards to the content of your proposal please contact GABY members at email@example.com.
+For questions regarding to the content of your proposal, please contact GABY members at email@example.com.